 8. Use an Excellent Recruiting Company

 Recruiting companies are not created equal.
 Make sure you are using a talented agency to search for potential hires.
 They will weed out the ones who are potential flight risks and zero in on the most talented and experienced options for your needs.
-Lionstep is a great option for beginning a recruitment search and they offer a free trial for first-time users.
+Lionstep is a great option for beginning a recruitment search.

 9. Be Realistic

 There is no such thing as a perfect candidate who has all the experience, education, and character traits you’re looking for.
 Instead, follow an 80/20 rule with your recruitment strategy where you seek out candidates that are almost perfect, but not quite.
 Leaving a little leeway for someone to grow into a position will open up a bigger talent pool than being narrowly focused on finding “the one.”

 This seems sneaky but it’s really not.
 Why shouldn’t you become a headhunter for a competent professional in the field you’re hiring in?
 You may be able to offer benefits that they aren’t currently receiving.